AyeshnaSingh/LED_homeAutomation/README.md

 # LED_homeAutomation
-This is a simple demonstration of a Bluetooth-Controlled Home Automation System using serial communication over a PC with Arduino and a web interface.
+This is a simple demonstration of a Bluetooth-Controlled Home Automation System for toggling a LED using serial communication over a PC with Arduino and a web interface.

 Techstack:
 1. Frontend - HTML, JS